Seeking Rights for Natural Forests in El Salvador

-Earth Law Center is collaborating with Eneas Wilfredo Martínez Santos and other partners in El Salvador to draft a Declaration of the Rights of Natural Forests in El Salvador, or “Declaración de los Derechos de los Bosques Naturales en El Salvador” in Spanish.
+Earth Law Center is collaborating with Eneas Wilfredo Martínez Santos and other partners in El Salvador to draft a Declaration of the Rights of Natural Forests in El Salvador.
 The Declaration states that all natural forests in El Salvador are legal entities possessing certain fundamental rights, including rights to life, to integral health, and to a sustainable climate.
 It also calls for the appointment of legal guardians to represent the rights and interests of natural forests.

-ELC and partners will now work to finalize the Declaration and then seek its approval by civil society organizations and government.
-With El Salvador strongly committing to ecosystem restoration in recent years, we are confident in our forthcoming success.
+ELC and its partners are working to finalize the declaration and will seek its approval by civil society organizations and the Salvadoran government.
+With El Salvador’s strong commitment to ecosystem restoration in recent years, we are confident in our forthcoming success.